rwieruch/blog_robinwieruch_content/react-firebase-email-verification.md

 export default withEmailVerification;
 {{< /highlight >}}

-Add a function in this file that checks if the authenticated user has a verified email and an email/password sign-in on file.
+Add a function in this file that checks if the authenticated user has a verified email and an email/password sign in on associated with it.
 If the user has only social logins, it doesn't matter if the email is not verified.

 {{< highlight javascript "hl_lines=1 2 3 4 5 6" >}}
 const needsEmailVerification = authUser =>